microbotsio/MotorCell/README.md

 - **Pins**:
   - `IN`: PWM input for speed control.
-  - `OUT`: Speed reading (requires pull-up resistor).
+  - `OUT`: Speed reading (requires pull-up resistor - library automatical setup up this pin through software)
   - `FR`: Direction control.

 ### 2. Using the MotorCell Library

-Install the library from the Arduino Library manager and include it in your Arduino project:
+Install the library from the Arduino Library manager and include it in your Arduino project.
+Multipel examples as avilable to get you started.

 ```cpp
 #include "MotorCell.h"